Crave is a cafe and wine bar serving all day pastries and hearty bistro fare in Shanghai. Photo by Rachel Gouk @ Nomfluence.

 Crave is a cafe bistro and wine bar in Shanghai.
 Photo by Rachel Gouk @ Nomfluence.

-Seafood Pasta (¥168) – Pasta with garlic oil fried capers, olives, and cherry tomatoes finished in fish stock, topped with pan-fried prawns, clams, and squid.
+Other carb dishes see a Seafood Pasta (¥168), farfalle with garlic oil, fried capers, olives, and cherry tomatoes finished in fish stock, topped with pan-fried prawns, clams, and squid.

 Crave is a cafe bistro and wine bar in Shanghai.
 Photo by Rachel Gouk @ Nomfluence.

-Pan-Fried Snapper (¥158) with red pepper cream sauce, gigantic onion rings, lemon butter sauce, and a salad of watercress and radish.
-Snapper pan-fried to a crispy finish—simple and lets the quality of the fish shine.
-Would order again.
+For mains, the Pan-Fried Snapper (¥158) is a dish I’d totally order again.
+Snapper is pan-fried to a crispy finish, served with red pepper cream sauce, gigantic onion rings, lemon butter sauce, and a salad of watercress and radish.

 Crave is a cafe bistro and wine bar in Shanghai.
 Photo by Rachel Gouk @ Nomfluence.

-Roasted M9 Bavette 250g (¥328) – One of my favorite steaks.
+But if it’s steak you want, look no further than the Roasted M9 Bavette 250g (¥328).
+One of my favorite cuts of steaks.
 Bavette, also known as the butcher’s cut, is a highly flavored cut of beef.
 Here, it’s cooked perfectly medium rare.
-Served with sautéed mushrooms, kimchi (unusual accompaniment but it helps cut the rich flavors), and a potato pavé.
+It’s served with sautéed mushrooms, potato pavé, and kimchi.
+That last one might not be traditional, but it helps cut through the richness!

 Crave is a cafe bistro and wine bar in Shanghai.
 Photo by Rachel Gouk @ Nomfluence.

-Seasonal Tarts (¥68) – Currently there’s a lemon tart and an apple tart.
+For dessert, they have Seasonal Tarts (¥68).
+Currently there’s a lemon tart and an apple tart.
 I love lemon tarts, and this one makes it onto my list.
 Zesty lemon curd topped with meringue and lime zest in crispy tart shell.
 Straightforward, classic.

 Crave is a cafe bistro and wine bar in Shanghai.
 Photo by Rachel Gouk @ Nomfluence.